Skip to Content

 You’ll need to do this for every cluster on your site.

 Just one final thing before we move on.
 This is not set and forget.
-To keep it current, repeat this 10-step process everytime you want to optimize your cluster.
+To keep it current, repeat this 10-step process every time you want to optimize your cluster.
 That could be once per year or multiple times.

 I have no idea how long this process will take because frankly I just don’t have the patience — it could take hours, days, and even weeks depending on the size of your site.